Ankit-Sharma-ggn/CKA/networking/README.md

     - Withing the namespace it can be resolve by "web-ser"
     - From another namespace "web-ser.app"
-    - Resolution within kubernetes cluster by "web-ser.app.svc.cluster.local" web-ser         > service name app             > namespace svc             > type ( service )
+    - Resolution within kubernetes cluster by "web-ser.app.svc.cluster.local"

+        web-ser         > service name

+        app             > namespace

+        svc             > type ( service )

         cluster.local   > root

 ### How services get resolved in cluster

 * Pods dns records are not created by default, the settings needs to be enabled.

-* Pods dns entry is created by removing "." in pods IP with "-" i.e > 10.244.2.5 > 10-244-2-5
+* Pods dns entry is created by replacing "." in pod's IP with "-"

+    i.e > 10.244.2.5 > 10-244-2-5

     - FQDN  > "10-244-2-5.app.pod.cluster.local"